 Nearly everyone knows the obvious consequences of gum and bone disease - bad breath, swollen and/or inflamed gums that bleed when brushing and flossing, loose teeth and/or bone loss that ultimately causes you to lose your teeth.

 Defending the Health of Your Smile with Periodontal Treatment

-At Foothills Dental Centre, we incorporate a variety of advanced periodontal treatments to fight gum disease, thereby reducing our patients’ risk of developing associated complications.
+At Foothills Dental Centre, we have a variety of periodontal treatments to that we use to treat gum disease.
 Treatment options include: